cashapp/logquacious/README.md

 ## Local demo

 The local demo runs a basic web server which serves Logquacious.
-It also runs an instance of ElasticSearch with a script to generate demo log entries.
+It also runs an instance of Elasticsearch with a script to generate demo log entries.

 You'll need docker and docker-compose installed, then run:
 ```